AliTopal89/jenkins_fundamentals/README.md

 **d.
 Artifacts are files which are associated with a single build.
 A jenkins build can have any number of artifacts associated with it**

 ### Install Jenkins updates

   - Download from "Manage Jenkins"
   - Use "Prepare Shutdown" screen under "Manage Jenkins"
   - Replace **jenkins.war** file usually on Linux this located in `/usr/share/jenkins`
   - Restart jenkins and apply the upgrade

+### Manage Jenkins

+- **Configure System**
+  - most of the fundamental tools that Jenkins uses.
+Plugins may add sections to this page

+- **Number of executors**
+  - Unit of task execution on a computer
+  - Set this to `0` to prevent builds from running on master

+- **Quiet Period**
+  - When this option is non-zero, newly triggered builds of this project will be added to the queue, but Jenkins will wait for the specified period of time (in seconds) before actually starting the build.

+  - For example, if your builds take a long time to execute, you may want to prevent multiple source control commits that are made at approximately the same time from triggering multiple builds.
+Enabling the quiet period would prevent a build from being started as soon as Jenkins discovers the first commit;

+- **SCM and AUthentication**
+  - Git, SVN, Mercurial, Team Foundation Server... all use credentials plugin

+- **Timestamper**
+  - Systemtime format
+    - `'<b>'HH:mm:ss'</b> '`
+    - The system clock time format defines how the timestamps will be rendered.
+Default is like above
+  - Endtime Format
+    - The elapsed time format defines how the timestamps will be rendered when the elapsed time option has been selected.

+#### Global Tools Configuration

+For Example:

+- **Install JDK**
+  - Name	openjdk8
+ 	  JAVA_HOME	 /usr/lib/jvm/java-8-openjdk-amd64
+  - AUtomatic install asks for `Install Oracle Java SE Development Kit from the website`
+    - Select Java SE Development Kit installation

+- **Reload config from Disk**
+  - Use this when you modify Jenkins or its environment outside of the UI